JJ-blip/gees/README.md

 ## significant updates (from original fork)

 Taking the original scelts\gees (V1.1.0) as base:
-* Operates using states (Flying, Landing, Taxing & Taking off).
+* Operates using States (Flying, Landing, Taxing & Taking off).
 I use simple rules for identifying your state.
 Go below 100 ft then you are Landing.
 On the ground below 30 kts you are Taxiing.
 If Taxing & rise above the ground, you are Flying etc.
 * Captures:
   - Plane being used
   - Descent rate (feet per min)